 Skiing in Colorado, Utah, Vermont and Oregon—as with other world-class ski destinations in the United States—can be expensive.
 But it doesn’t have to be.
-We looked at some of the most underrated and budget-friendly ski resorts located near the well-known spots and found that you can have an excellent ski vacation at a fraction of the price.
+We looked at some of the most underrated ski resorts located near well-known spots and found that you really can have an excellent, inexpensive ski vacation.

 Arapahoe Basin in Colorado